Aliases for USP15 Gene

 GeneCards Summary for USP15 Gene

 USP15 (Ubiquitin Specific Peptidase 15) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include identical protein binding and cysteine-type endopeptidase activity.
+Diseases associated with USP15 include Breast Cancer.
+Among its related pathways are Signaling by GPCR and Deubiquitination.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and thiol-dependent ubiquitin-specific protease activity.
 An important paralog of this gene is USP4.